MicrosoftDocs/win32/desktop-src/wia/-wia-iscanprofile-getitem.md

-﻿---
+---
-Description: 'Gets the GUID of the category of the Windows Image Acquisition (WIA) 2.0 item that the profile is associated with.' ms.assetid: '2c816789-ad66-4b06-9160-7a86289ff373'
+Description: Gets the GUID of the category of the Windows Image Acquisition (WIA) 2.0 item that the profile is associated with. ms.assetid: 2c816789-ad66-4b06-9160-7a86289ff373
-title: 'IScanProfile::GetItem method'
+title: IScanProfileGetItem method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IScanProfile::GetItem method